DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/actions.md

 They are individual units of script behavior, such as a logic check or state management, given one after the other within a single [script](../scripts).
 They each have predefined arguments, and are indicated with "SCREAMING_SNAKE_CASE."
 In the encoded game, they are 8 bytes a piece.

-Each action requires specific JSON properties, but through [MGS Natlang](../mgs/mgs_natlang), they can instead be written as one or more "natural language" patterns which can then be converted into JSON.
+Each action requires specific JSON properties, but through [MGS Natlang](../mgs/mgs_natlang), they can instead be written as one or more "natural language" patterns which will then be converted into JSON.

 ## Game Management